 Imanni: Right now I am just blessed to be able to do things I dreamt of doing.
 I do have projects and I want to carry on working on them.
 Within 5-7 years I would love to continue on this path where I am able to work and help my country´s culture and art world get richer.
 Be able to look back and say it was all worth it and feel proud of what I have accomplished.

-Monika: What would you recommend to all transgender girls, dreaming about such a career like yours?
+Monika: What advice would you give to transgender girls who dream of building a career like yours?

 Imanni: Believe that nothing is impossible and mostly believe in yourself, because when you believe you can do something you will find the way to do it, and do it well.
 Don´t let prejudice let you down and bad people can only make you stronger.
 I also advise that a good education is important and running constantly after knowledge is a must.
 A book and a pen can be great weapons.
 And please I do beg all of you: NEVER GIVE UP.
 Hope should only die after we do.